 - Loperamide is the medication of choice for diarrhoea.

 - Antispasmodics should be used as required for abdominal pain and spasms.
-A number of options are used.
-Otilonium, cimetropium, hyoscine, pinaverium, and dicycloverine have been demonstrated to be more effective than placebo in meta-analyses.
+A number of options are used, including alverine, mebeverine and peppermint oil.

 - Laxatives may be used as required for constipation.
 Linaclotide has recently been added to recommendations, to be considered when other laxatives have not worked and constipation has been present for 12 months.
+Patients should be followed up after three months.
 Avoid lactulose.

 - Antidepressants have been shown to be of benefit, as in other chronic pain conditions.
 Both tricyclic antidepressants (TCAs) and selective serotonin reuptake inhibitors (SSRIs) have been shown convincingly to be effective, although studies have not been done in primary care.
 NICE guidelines advocate the use of an SSRI only if a low-dose TCA has not been effective.
 Treatment should be started at a low dose (for example, 10 mg amitriptyline) and increased if necessary to no more than 30 mg.

-- Acupuncture has been used although a Cochrane review found no benefit.
-NICE guidance advises against the use of acupuncture or reflexology for IBS.
+- NICE guidance advises against the use of acupuncture or reflexology for IBS.

 - Symptoms fluctuate over many years.
 More than 50% will continue to have symptoms after seven years.